platformsh/platformsh-docs/reference/redirects.md

       "/regexp/(.*)/matching": { "to": "http://example.com/$1", regexp: true }
 ```

-This format is much richer, and works with any type of route, including a route that is served directly by an application.
+This format is much richer and works with any type of route, including routes served directly by the application.

 Two keys are available under `redirects`: